 - a.
-Prior experience with implementing the NFP home visiting models and/or any other models, as well as the current capacity of your agency to support the model - b.
+Prior experience with implementing the selected home visiting models and/or any other models, as well as the current capacity of your agency to support the model. - b.
 Demonstrated capability and success in working with children and families in related programs and services. - c.
 Demonstrated and documented the infrastructure in place to manage funds, and provide or be able to hire and/or contract, for the provision of services.

-2. Coordination and Integration of Community Partners (Max Score = 20.00)
+2. Coordination and Integration of Community Partners (Max Score = 15.00)

 - a.
-Assess strategies for ensuring coordination among existing home visiting programs, other family support programs in the community, and related health and social service resources (such as public health, mental health, early childhood development, substance abuse, domestic violence prevention, child maltreatment prevention, child welfare, education, and other social and health services) required for the successful implementation of the proposed program. - b.
-Assess Letters of Commitment from local partners agreeing to collaborate and support efforts to provide services which address an identified gap in care and meet the complex and diverse needs of families receiving home visiting services.
+Strategies for ensuring coordination among existing home visiting programs, other family support programs in the community, and related health and social service resources (such as public health, mental health, early childhood development, substance abuse, domestic violence prevention, child maltreatment prevention, child welfare, education, and other social and health services) required for the successful implementation of the proposed program. - b.
+Letters of Commitment from local partners agreeing to collaborate and support efforts to provide services which address an identified gap in care and meet the complex and diverse needs of families receiving home visiting services.
 Local partners should describe their roles and provide assurance to collaborate, as appropriate, in identifying and referring eligible participants, data sharing and reporting, delivery of ancillary services, provision of care to families, and participation on a local advisory group. - c.
-Assess plans for establishing, or utilizing an existing, local advisory council to provide input on proposed home visiting services.
+Plans for establishing, or utilizing an existing, local advisory council to provide input on proposed home visiting services.

-3. Implementation of the NFP Evidence-Based Home Visiting Model (Max Score = 30.00)
+3. Selection and Implementation of the Proposed Evidence-Based Home Visiting Model (Max Score = 30.00)

 - a.
-Respondent will prioritize continued services for current NFP enrolled families. - b.
-Assess the projected number of families that will be served and how the program will use the Healthy Start or other community wide screening processes to identify and refer eligible families for enrollment in the NFP evidence-based home visiting program. - c.
+The Respondent proposed one of the selected evidence-based home visiting models (Nurse-Family Partnership, Healthy Families America or Parents As Teachers). - b.
+Demonstrate need for the projected number of families that will be served and how the program will use the Healthy Start or other community wide screening processes to identify and refer eligible families for enrollment in the evidence-based home visiting program. - c.
 Assess work to date with the national model developer. - d.
 Assess understanding of how and what types of initial and ongoing training and professional development activities will be obtained from the national model developer. - e.
 Assess understanding of technical assistance and support provided by the national model developer in planning and initial implementation efforts. - f.
 Assess strategies for reaching, engaging, recruiting, and enrolling the families in need of home visiting services in the identified service provision areas, and specifically addresses the role of Healthy Start and other community-wide screening processes in identifying and referring eligible families to the proposed program. - g.
 Respondent provides assurance that home visiting services will be provided on a voluntary basis. - h.
 Respondent provides assurance that priority will be given to serve eligible participants, especially participants identified as high-risk priority populations. - i.
 Assess how culturally and linguistically competent services will be provided. - j.
 Assess estimate of the number of staff required to maintain the projected caseload of families in the proposed program and how Respondent will recruit, hire, and retain well-trained and competent staff for all positions and provide high-quality supervision. - k.
-Assess detailed job descriptions for key positions, including resumes, and organizational chart. - I. Assess implementation of the NFP evidence-based home visiting model with fidelity and how fidelity will be maintained throughout the length of the grant. - m.
+Assess detailed job descriptions for key positions, including resumes, and organizational chart. - I. Assess implementation of the evidence-based home visiting model with fidelity and how fidelity will be maintained throughout the length of the grant. - m.
 Assess commitment to utilizing Continuous Quality Improvement (CQI) to improve internal and external service delivery processes. - n.
 Assess strategies for promoting program participant retention, duration, and satisfaction. - o.
 Assess anticipated challenges in implementation and maintenance of quality and fidelity and possible strategies for addressing these challenges.

-5. Data Collection and Reporting (Max Score = 25.00)
+4. Data Collection and Reporting (Max Score = 20.00)